Stakely/stakely-docs/docs/staking-api/cosmos/native-staking/staking-flow.md

 ### Unstake (Undelegation)

-Unstaking in Cosmos Hub is called undelegation.
+Unstaking in Cosmos ecosystem is called undelegation.
 It is the process of withdrawing staked tokens from a validator, which is subject to an unbonding period.

     1. **Initiate Undelegation**: Use the undelegate function to start the process of withdrawing your staked ATOMs from the validator.
     2. **Unbonding Period**: Undelegated tokens are locked for a 21-day unbonding period, during which they do not earn rewards and cannot be transferred.